AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

 This article describes the traffic filter rules approach.
 Most of the these rules block or allow requests based on request properties and request headers, including IP, paths, and user agent.
 These rules can be configured by all AEM as a Cloud Service Sites and Forms customers.

-Customers who license the WAF (Web Application Firewall) add-on can declare an additional category of rules named "WAF traffic filter rules" (or WAF rules for short).
-These WAF rules block requests that match various patterns known to be associated with malicious traffic.
+Customers who license the WAF (Web Application Firewall) add-on can also configure an additional category of rules called "WAF traffic filter rules" (or WAF rules for short).
+These WAF rules block requests matching various patterns known to be associated with malicious traffic.
 Contact your Adobe account team for details about licensing this upcoming capability.
 Note that no additional license is required during the early adopter program.

 Traffic filter rules can be deployed to all cloud environment types (RDE, dev, stage, prod) in production (non-sandbox) programs.